pellse/assembler/README.md

   .flatMapSequential(assembler::assemble);
 ```

-It is also possible to customize the Auto Caching configuration via `streamTableBuilder()`:
+It is also possible to customize the Stream Table configuration via `streamTableBuilder()`:

 ```java
 import reactor.core.publisher.Flux;